smcmahon42/code-portfolio/README.md

 Below is a summary of each project and what my participation was.

+NOTE: I removed images and videos from the files to make the download faster.

 ## Gamestem Min App

 Gamestem is an internal project developed at Mindspace that generated outcomes and actions that had to do with gamificaiton.
 My roll was to build out the CSS3, HTML5 and JavaScript parts to make it have animation and flow.
 The PHP actions were built by another developer.
 This is one of the most simplistic, straightforward applications I have built.